-Aches and pains can have a negative affect on your mobility, mood and even your ability to work productively on a day-to-day (and sometimes long-term) basis.
+Aches and pains can have a negative effect on your mobility, mood and even your ability to work productively on a day-to-day (and sometimes long-term) basis.
 The most common cause of joint pain in people under 50 is injury or overuse.
 Most cases occur from overdoing normal, everyday activities, such as lifting heavy bags or digging in the garden, rather than doing sport.

 Here we’ve rounded up the best of the team’s support and insights around the most commonly asked questions: